DarkThemeHub/GithubDarkTheme/README.md

 Message [@acoop133](https://twitter.com/acoop133) with your github link to apply.

 Requirements:
-* History of quality contributions
+* History of quality contributions (Not limited to this repository)
 * Well mannered
 * Can communicate well in english
 * Knows basics of css and html